-Vivian Faith Prescott is an Alaskan resident born and raised in Wrangell, Alaska and lives in Sitka and Kodiak, Alaska.
+Vivian Faith Prescott is a 5th generation Alaskan born and raised in Wrangell, Alaska.
+She lives in Wrangell, Alaska at her family's fish camp.
 Vivian is married with four children and many grandchildren.
-She is of Sáami and Suomalainen, and Irish descent (among others).
+She is of Sámi and Suomalainen, and Irish descent (among others).
 Her children are Raven of the T’akdeintaan clan/Snail House.
 She is adopted into the T'akdeintaan clan.
 Her Tlingit name is "Mother of Cute Little Raven."

 Where I live & write at Mickey's Fishcamp in Wrangell, Alaska.